Fr. Morgan V. Rice, CSB

 She brings to parish ministry her vast experience as a teacher of religious education, chaplaincy team leader and consultant for OECTA’s religious education additional qualifications courses.
 Her area of expertise is in the area of writing religious education curriculum for school boards, parishes and other Catholic organizations.

 Originally from Montreal (Quebec), Marilena has a vast pastoral experience of the Canadian church.
 In 2003 she moved to Toronto where she earned her Master’s of Religious Education from St. Michael’s College Faculty of Theology (2006) and a teaching degree from York University (2006).
 She has since worked in various school and parish settings and has written and successfully coordinated various catechetical and sacramental programs for school boards, parishes and other Catholic organizations.

 Marilena is a third order Salesian (also known as Salesian Cooperators).
 Her dedication to evangelize in Don Bosco’s spirit of “reason, religion and loving-kindness” is at the heart of her vocation.
 She brings this enthusiasm and commitment to St. Basil’s in her ministry with engaged couples and young families.

-Marilena has been married for almost ten years and has two children.
-She and her husband are expecting their third child this August.
+Marilena has been married for almost ten years and has three children.